LynxCrew/Intelligent_Default_Mesh/README.md

 # Intelligented Default Bed-Mesh

 ## Intention
-You can slice your model once and then print it on any build-plate you want without having to reslice it Works very well in conjunction with https://github.com/LynxCrew/Intelligent_Beacon_Model
+You can slice your model once and then print it on any build-plate you want without having to reslice it <br>
+Works very well in conjunction with https://github.com/LynxCrew/Intelligent_Beacon_Model

 ## Installation